This guide explains everything you need to know about women’s health in the UK, and how to access it via the public and private healthcare systems.

 Maternity care services in the UK

 The NHS provides care throughout the three stages of giving birth in the UK: prenatal, delivery, and aftercare.
 The NHS is the standard-bearer for women having a baby in the UK, but home births are also possible, as are private clinics.
-If you want to go private or aren’t entitled to receive free NHS treatment in the UK, you will need private health insurance to cover your maternity costs.
+If you want to go private or aren’t entitled to receive free NHS treatment in the UK, you need private health insurance to cover maternity costs.

 You can find out everything you need to know about giving birth in the UK in our UK pregnancy guide, including information about registering your baby in the UK, gaining British citizenship, and UK maternity and paternity leave and pay.